dnlstruble-png/Bearings-to-Bits/04 Beginning the ICS Threat Intelligence Practice.md

 ### Closing Thought

 This first exercise reinforced something important.
 The danger does not come from malware that alters logic.
 The danger comes from losing the ability to see what the logic is doing.
-That is where industrial threat intelligence becomes meaningful.
-That is the foundation I want to build on in the entries that follow.
+That is where industrial threat intelligence becomes meaningful, and that is the foundation I want to build on in the entries that follow.

 ---